Pleading guilty to a speeding offence doesn’t always mean you will accrue demerit points or be suspended from driving.

-There are a number of different penalties for speeding, and a Section 10 can help you avoid a large fine or disqualification from driving.
+There are a number of different penalties for speeding, and a Section 10 can help you avoid a large fine or suspension from driving.

 Whether or not you will be able to get a Section 10 depends largely on the individual circumstances of the offence, your driving history and the skill and experience of your lawyer.

 A Section 10 order means that although your are guilty of an offence, no conviction is recorded and in speeding matters, no demerit points or fines are received,

 Some Section 10 orders do come with a good behaviour bond however, which means that you will need to avoid committing any criminal offences over that period.

 The magistrate also has the power to impose a condition that you do not commit any ‘moving traffic violations’ which means you cannot commit any further speeding offences, or offences like running through a red light or using your mobile phone whilst driving.